 - Duties of the members

 - Process for a Member leaving the LLC

 - What happens if a member gets divorced

 - What happens if a member dies

 - Liabilities of the members

 - A dissolution process to close the LLC

 There are many resources available to learn more about an LLC operating agreement.
 The library is full of books for business owners.
-Your state’s Secretary of State likely has a section of their website devoted to LLC’s and their operating agreements.
-And of course, for a small fee, there are any number of websites who will mail merge your information into an outdated form.
+Your state’s Secretary of State likely has a section of their website devoted to LLCs and their operating agreements.
+And of course, for a small fee, there are any number of websites that will mail merge your information into an outdated form.
 But the best option is to sit down with a lawyer and discuss your company and what its needs are.